 A Quick Review of Free Campsites

 - Beaver Dick Park in Madison County Park is five miles west of Rexburg on State Highway 30.
-Located along Henry’s Fork of the Snake River the park was named after “Beaver Dick” Richard Leigh, the last of the real Idaho mountain men.
-Graveled pads, fire pits, tables, water, restrooms and a children’s playground are available for the 30 campsites located on this 12-acre preserve.
-The area is noted for superior fishing while hiking and wildlife viewing are recommended.
+Located along Henry’s Fork of the Snake River, the park was named after “Beaver Dick” Richard Leigh, the last of the real Idaho mountain men.
+Graveled pads, fire pits, tables, water, restrooms, and a children’s playground are available for the 30 campsites located on this 12-acre preserve.
+The area is noted for superior fishing, while hiking and wildlife viewing is recommended.
 Recently a $5 per day (or $15 for five days) site fee has been instituted to help with grounds upkeep.

-- Columbia National Wildlife Refuge, Moses Lake is a wonderful “roughing it” area with numerous sites throughout the Columbia Wildlife Refuge and Pots Hole Reservoir.
+- Columbia National Wildlife Refuge, Moses Lake, is a wonderful “roughing it” area with numerous sites throughout the Columbia Wildlife Refuge and Pots Hole Reservoir.
 Water and restrooms are available on some sites.
-Other sites you must provide your own water.
+For other sites, you must provide your own water.
 Enjoy this scenic area, fish, hike, canoe, kayak, boat or watersport among the wildlife for a $5 use permit.
 Boating permits may be required.

 - Bighorn Canyon National Recreation Area near Lovell surrounds the lakes formed by Yellowstone Dam.
-Astounding canyon scenery, lake sites and red sandstone cliffs are unique to the variety of campsites available.
-There are picnic tables, fire pits on most sites with comfort stations with toilets and sinks on the grounds.
-Hiking, cliff climbing and swimming are among the favorite activities.
-Take note that rattlesnakes are found in the area during the warm summer months.
-A $5 per day fee or National Park Pass required.
+Astounding canyon scenery, lake sites, and red sandstone cliffs are unique to the variety of campsites available.
+There are picnic tables and fire pits on most sites, with comfort stations with toilets and sinks on the grounds.
+Hiking, cliff climbing, and swimming are among my favorite activities.
+Remember that rattlesnakes are found in the area during the warm summer months.
+A $5 per day fee or National Park Pass is required.

-- Potts Landing, Lake Desmet is located seven miles north of Buffalo.
-Located in the eastern (flat) part of the state the campground offers a quiet lake setting, views of the Bighorn Mountains and a “get away from it all” ambience.
+- Potts Landing, Lake Desmet, is located seven miles north of Buffalo.
+Located in the eastern (flat) part of the state the campground offers a quiet lake setting, views of the Bighorn Mountains, and a “get away from it all” ambiance.
 Bushes surround most campsites providing privacy.
 While water may not be available at all campsites, picnic tables and fire pits are.
 There are restrooms onsite.
-Swimming, hiking and rock hounding are favorite pastimes.
-There is an $8 fee May through September.
+Swimming, hiking, and rock-hounding are my favorite pastimes.
+There is an $8 fee from May through September.